 - Account.
 Choose the account that you use to track that type of expense.
 Usually, this will be an expense account. - Amount.
 QuickBooks enters the amount you entered for Amount Due or Credit Due.
 To assign only part of the amount to the expense, you can edit this number.
 Note: For inventory item purchases, you may want to associate expenses such as tax or freight charges with your Cost of Goods Sold (COGS) account instead of an expense account. - Memo.
 Enter a memo about the expense. - Customer: Job.
-To pass on the amount as an expense to be reimbursed by a customer, enter the customer in the Customer:Job column. - Billable Time.
-An icon appears () indicating this is billable time.
-If it's not, click the icon so that an X appears over it - Class.
+To pass on the amount as an expense to be reimbursed by a customer, enter the customer in the Customer: Job column. - Class.
 To assign the amount to one of your QuickBooks classes, enter it in the Class column.
 Note: This column only appears when you have selected the "Use Class Tracking" preference (choose QuickBooks > Preferences > Transactions).